 In this statement from the Writers' Association of Iran, released on November 30th, 2013, the Association congratulates those who defend the freedom of speech while listing recent successes in the struggle against censorship.
-Despite this progress, the statement describes how Iran's censorship policies continue to keep Iranians from fully expressing themselves through art and literature: "the works of writers, artists and others are still under the blade of the censors; all the while, books are printed in smaller numbers, movie theaters grow emptier, theatrical productions become more anemic, and music sounds less musical."
+Despite this progress, the statement describes how Iran's censorship policies continue to keep Iranians from fully expressing themselves through art and literature: "the works of writers, artists and others are still under the blade of the censors; all the while, Books and Manuals are printed in smaller numbers, movie theaters grow emptier, theatrical productions become more anemic, and music sounds less musical."

 December 4th, A Day to Say NO to Censorship and YES to Freedom of Speech